MedDAO-xyz/Documents/terms-and-privacy-policy/discord-rules.md

 4. No inappropriate messages, nicknames or profile pictures
 5. No unrelated external links
 6. No advertisements or spam
-7. No harassment, bullying, hate speech, racism, sexism, sexual gratuitousness, ageism, homophobia, transphobia, and any other form of discrimination
+7. No harassment, bullying, hate speech, racism, sexism, sexual gratuitousness, ageism, homophobia, transphobia, or any other form of discrimination
 8. No discrimination based on skin color, gender, age or sexual orientation
 9. No sharing personal healthcare information, or soliciting personal medical advice
 10. Please direct all questions & issues to the MedCore & Moderator team